-It’s Day 5 of the #A2ZChallenge.
-This year, I invite you to read and discuss short stories with me.
-Each day, I will bring you a ‘Read of the Day,’ a short story in English, so that we can indulge in the joy of reading.
-You can visit my site daily for a short story with analysis and participate in the discussion in the comments.
+I bring you a ‘Read of the Day,’ a short horror story, so that we can indulge in the joy of reading.
+You can visit my site to check a short story for analysis and participate in the discussion in the comments.

 Read of the Day

 Today, we will read The Haunted House by Virginia Woolf.

 You can read the story here: Haunted House Virgina Woolf pdf

 Virginia Woolf was a famous English novelist, essayist, and trailblazer in modern literature.
 Her most accomplished works include novels like Mrs. Dalloway (1925), To the Lighthouse (1927), and Orlando (1928), and the essay A Room of One’s Own (1929).